Bill Sharman: Early life

 Sharman was born on May 25, 1926, in Abilene, Texas.
 The family moved to California when he was a child, and he grew up in Lomita, California.
 He originally attended Narbonne High School where he was on a championship basketball team in ninth grade.
 As a sophomore, he began attending Porterville High School (PHS), a high school in the Central California city of Porterville, California, after his father obtained a newspaper dealership there.
 Narbonne's season had ended, and he joined PHS's basketball team and won another championship in the same year.
 This enabled Sharman to win five high school basketball championships in four years.

 He was a 15-letter athlete at PHS, excelling in basketball and baseball, competing in track, and winning the state amateur tennis title.
 He graduated in 1944, and was named California's Outstanding Athlete.
-He gave credit to PHS for its contributing to his later success in life.
+He gave credit to PHS for contributing to his later success in life.
+Acclaimed sportscaster Keith Jackson said that "'Bill Sharman may have been the best all-around athlete to ever come out of the state of California'".

-Sharman died one day before his induction into the inaugural class of the Porterville High Athletic Hall of Fame.
+Sharman served during World War II from 1944 to 1946 in the US Navy.